micromdm/nanocmd/docs/operations-guide.md

 * Workflow name: `io.micromdm.wf.certprof.v1`
 * Start value/context: JSON object, see below.

-The certificate-profile workflow conditionally installs configuration profiles (ostensibly certificate identity profiles) based on output from the MDM `CertificateList` profile.
+The certificate-profile workflow conditionally installs configuration profiles (ostensibly certificate identity profiles) based on output from the MDM `CertificateList` command.
 It does this, roughly, by doing these steps:

 1. Sending the MDM `CertificateList` command.
 1. Receiving the list of certificates and applying the *filter* (below) to find a single matching certificate.